bakpakin/Fennel/reference.md

 It's pretty easy to create function literals, but Fennel provides an even shorter form of functions.
 Hash functions are anonymous functions of one form, with implicitly named arguments.
-All of the below functions are functionally equivalent.
+All of the below functions are functionally equivalent, but the second one only works as an implementation detail and should not be written directly.

 ```fennel
 (fn [a b] (+ a b))